Approximate Message Passing for orthogonally invariant ensembles: Multivariate non-linearities and spectral initialization: Spectral initialization for the symmetric spiked model

 \subsection{Proof idea}

 We provide the proof of Theorem \ref{thm:sym} in Appendix \ref{appendix:symproof}, and describe here the main idea.
 We construct an auxiliary AMP algorithm consisting of two phases.
 For some $\tau \geq 1$, we index the iterates in the first phase from $-\tau$ to 0.
 We consider an initialization $\bU_{-\tau}^{(\tau)}$ that is independent of $\bW$, and apply linear AMP iterations with $\bU_t^{(\tau)}= \bF_{t-1}^{(\tau)}S^{-1}$ for $t=-\tau+1,\ldots,0$.
 This has the effect of implementing a version of the power method to compute the sample eigenvectors $\bF_\pca$ of $\bX$.
 A main step of the proof is to show that as $\tau \to \infty$, the final iterate $\bF_0^{(\tau)}$ obtained from these linear updates approaches the spectral initialization $\bF_0=\bF_\pca$.
+Here, the assumption in \eqref{eq:largetheta} guarantees the desired convergence of $\bF_0^{(\tau)}$ and the corresponding state evolution.
+Our analysis directly characterizes the alignment between $\bF_0^{(\tau)}$ and $\bF_\pca$ (which then implies the convergence of the state evolution) under general spectral distributions.
+This is different from \cite{mondelli2021pca}, which studied directly the asymptotic state evolution, and instead established the optimal signal-to-noise condition for convergence of the linear AMP iterations under a more restrictive class of spectral distributions having positive free cumulants.

 In the second phase, starting from $\bF_0^{(\tau)}$, we then apply the same functions $u_t(\cdot)$ as in the spectrally-initialized AMP algorithm for $t=1,2,\ldots$.
 The combined auxiliary AMP algorithm can thus be summarized as follows: